Secondary Mathematics with QTS (11-16) PGCE

 During this course, you’ll take time to reflect and work towards becoming the best teacher you can be.
 You’ll also reflect on your classroom experiences with different types of learners to help you throughout your career.

-Successful completion of the programme leads to recommendation for Qualified Teacher Status (QTS).
+Successful completion of the programme leads to a recommendation for Qualified Teacher Status (QTS).

 Course features